Sherman

 Read More

-Tags: A H Public Spaces Consulting, Alexandra Hall, Chautauqua County Department of Planning and Development, Chautauqua County Partnership for Economic Growth, Dunkirk, Falconer, Nate Aldrich, PAINT CHQ, Sherman, Westfield
+Tags: A H Public Spaces Consulting, Alexandra Hall, Chautauqua County Department of Planning and Development, Chautauqua County Partnership for Economic Growth, Dunkirk, Falconer, Nate Aldrich, PAINT CHQ, Sherman, Westfield,

 RFQs from Prospective Artists due March 16CUTLINE: The Chautauqua County Partnership for Economic Growth (CCPEG) is launching the PAINT CHQ initiative to help focus on the important role public art plays in placemaking and strengthening local communities.
 Coordinating the effort is A H Public Spaces Consulting, LLC, who has assisted with other community mural project around the country, including the one pictured here in Fort Wayne, Indiana.
 (Art by Jeremy Stroup) (Credit: Rachel Von Stroup)